 I have been developing open source software and working with web technologies since 1993 and have been using Python since 1998.
-For the last twelve years, I have been working with Django.
+For the last sixteen years, I have been working with Django.
 I am the creator and lead developer of Pinax.

 I do a lot of work at the intersection of computers and philology, especially in relation to Ancient and Biblical Greek but also old Germanic languages and Indo-European in general.
 I run the MorphGNT project and led the development of the new Scaife Digital Library Viewer.
 I'm an active contributor to the Open Greek and Latin Project and the Copenhagen Alliance for Open Biblical Resources.
 You can read a lot more about all this work at my other site jktauber.com.